kazabooboo/gizra.com/app/_posts/2014-07-24-headless-drupal-form-api-9.md

 An interesting part of the example is that the creation of the multiple entities (i.e. the node and the taxonomy terms) is done in a *single* HTTP request.
 The sub resources (in our example the taxonomy terms), are POSTed or PATCHed / PUT as needed.

-As always, you can play with the [live demo].
+As always, you can play with the [live demo](http://test-gizra-headless-drupal-inline-edit.gotpantheon.com/restful-example/form).